Jscholtes128/Azure-AI-CustomerChurn-Hack/01-PreReq/README.md

 #### 1.1.1 Do you have Enough Cores?

-We will need to have enough cores availble to use to spin up a multinode Azure Databricks cluster and deploy to ACI (Azure Container Instance) at the very least.
+We will need to have enough cores available to use to spin up a multi-node Azure Databricks cluster and deploy to ACI (Azure Container Instance) at the very least.
 At the very minimum we would need 16 cores available ((4x) 4 Core VMs).

 [View you usage and quotas.](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-quotas#view-your-usage-and-quotas)